iGardening Logo Large Transparent Background

 • Extended flowering season

-• Suitable for UK climate
+• Suitable for the UK climate

 • Takes well from cuttings